zubairchutea/thrivecart/README.md

 ### Is there a ThriveCart coupon code for a percentage discount off the $495 price?

-ThriveCart does not publicly offer percentage-off coupon codes the way monthly SaaS platforms do.
-The ThriveCart discount comes in the form of the lifetime pricing itself — $495 for Standard, $690 for Pro — which represents a permanent saving versus subscription alternatives.
-Some affiliate partners offer bonus packages (templates, training, consulting) on top of the standard price, which add value without reducing the sticker price.
-These bonus deals are the closest equivalent to a ThriveCart coupon in the traditional sense.
+No, ThriveCart does not publicly offer traditional percentage-off coupon codes for its $495 Standard Lifetime price the way many monthly SaaS platforms do.
+Instead, the primary discount comes from ThriveCart’s one-time lifetime pricing model, which can save users thousands of dollars compared to paying recurring monthly or yearly subscription fees for similar checkout platforms.

+Occasionally, affiliate partners may offer exclusive bonus packages such as checkout templates, training courses, consulting sessions, or marketing resources.
+These bonuses add extra value to your purchase, but they typically do not reduce the official $495 sticker price.

+### What is the difference between ThriveCart Standard and ThriveCart Pro?

+The Standard plan includes everything most creators need to sell digital products, subscriptions, and physical goods online, including unlimited products, funnels, upsells, order bumps, A/B testing, and access to ThriveCart Learn.

+The Pro plan includes all Standard features plus affiliate management, automatic sales tax calculation, client usage rights, intelligent revenue projections, and ThriveCart Learn+ with advanced course features.

+If you plan to run an affiliate program or sell through partners, the $195 Pro upgrade can quickly pay for itself by replacing the need for a separate affiliate management platform.

 ### Does ThriveCart offer a free trial?

-No. ThriveCart does not offer a free trial.
-Instead, it backs every purchase with a 30-day money-back guarantee.
-If you are unsatisfied for any reason within 30 days of your purchase, you can request a full refund, no questions asked.
-This makes the risk of purchasing equivalent to a free 30-day trial, with the difference that you need to enter payment details upfront.
-Contact ThriveCart support within 30 days of purchase to initiate a refund.
+No, ThriveCart does not offer a free trial.
+However, every purchase is protected by a 30-day money-back guarantee, allowing you to test the platform risk-free.

-### What is the difference between ThriveCart Standard and ThriveCart Pro?

-ThriveCart Standard ($495 one-time) includes everything you need to sell digital products, subscriptions, and physical goods online, unlimited products, funnels, A/B testing, upsells, order bumps, and ThriveCart Learn.
-ThriveCart Pro ($690 one-time, Standard + $195 upgrade) adds the built-in affiliate management system, automatic sales tax calculation, client usage rights, intelligent revenue projections, and ThriveCart Learn+ with advanced course features.
-If you plan to run an affiliate program or sell via partners, Pro is the right choice and the $195 upgrade pays for itself within the first month versus a standalone affiliate platform.
+If you are not satisfied within 30 days of purchase, you can contact ThriveCart support and request a full refund.
+This guarantee gives you enough time to build checkout pages, connect payment processors, test sales funnels, and evaluate whether ThriveCart fits your business before committing long-term.

 ### Will the ThriveCart lifetime deal price go up?